OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ### Passing parameters to F# scripts

-You can pass parameters to FSharp scriptsÂ [as described in MSDN.](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/fsharp-interactive-%5Bfsi.exe%5D-reference#differences-between-the-interactive-scripting-and-compiled-environments)
+You can pass parameters to FSharp scripts [as described in MSDN.](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/fsharp-interactive-%5Bfsi.exe%5D-reference#differences-between-the-interactive-scripting-and-compiled-environments)

 **Script Parameters in Octopus**